mongodbinc-interns/mongo-rust-driver-prototype/README.md

 mv mongodb-linux-x86_64-3.2.11 3.2.11
 ```

-And run a MongoDB server on 27017:
+Run a MongoDB server on 27017:
 ```
 mkdir -p ./data/test_db_3_2
 3.2.11/bin/mongod --fork --nopreallocj --dbpath ./data/test_db_3_2 --syslog --port 27017
 ```

-To see a full list of versions being tested on Travis, check [our travis config](/.travis.yml).
+See a full list of versions being tested on Travis in [the travis config](/.travis.yml).

 #### Setting up the specifications submodule